← Back to all projects

 • Project management: OKR project plan to redesign our teaching as a true curricula.

-• Content planning: Work cross-functionally to outline the content needed.
+• Content planning: Lead cross-functional workshops to outline the content needed.

-• Write and refine scripts: I wrote, copy-edited, and refined nearly 40 video scripts and .
+• Write and refine scripts: I wrote, copy-edited, and refined nearly 40 video scripts.

 • Create visual assets: Slides, graphics, icons, illustrations, and animations.